DEVOTIONALS

 His will is also open-ended, which means we may spend an

-entire lifetime striving to reach a goal He has created for us,
+entire lifetime striving to reach a goal He has created for us.

-we live in obedience to His will for us, we will experience a new kind
+we are living in obedience to God’s will for us, and we can

 the life of every Christian, and when we follow His plan, every